Steve Vick International showcase THREE new technologies at No-Dig

 Steve Vick International has been exhibiting at the event for over 20 years and following the successes of previous shows’, they saw the 2016 event as an opportunity to launch its latest new developments – The Rapid Cracker and the Enhanced S.E.A.L. technique.
-Also showcased was the Digital Pressure Tester, a current NIA development project with Wales & West Utilities.
+Also showcased was the Digital Pressure Tester (now SMARTester™), a current NIA development project with Wales & West Utilities.

 THE RAPID CRACKER – MAINS CRACKING MADE SIMPLE, SAFE – AND AFFORDABLE

 Breaking out redundant or inserted cast iron mains has always been a risky business as operators have had no choice but to use a variety of hand-held tools, which are labour intensive and potentially unsafe.

 The alternatives – though effective and well designed – have been expensive; but Steve Vick believe that they have the answer to this longstanding problem with the Rapid Cracker (now CRACKERJACK™) , a manually operated mains cracker that combines performance and easy handling with low cost.